 They were all Replacement Children

-Elvis Presley, Frida Kahlo, Katherine Hepburn, William Shakespeare, Peter Sellers, Sigmund Freud, Mark Twain, Carl Gustav Jung, Eugene O’Neill Vincent van Gogh, and Ludwig Von Beethoven were all replacement children.
+Elvis Presley, John Coltrane, Frida Kahlo, Margaret Lawrence, Katherine Hepburn, William Shakespeare, Peter Sellers, Princess Diana, Sigmund Freud, Mark Twain, Carl Gustav Jung, Eugene O’Neill, Vincent van Gogh, and Ludwig Von Beethoven were all replacement children.

 They are examples of how a replacement child can honor their own needs, desires and emotions and connect to their authentic self.
 Ordinary people, too, can find meaning in their lives and become aware of their own unique gifts as an individual.